tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 Despite PTW's stated goal to provide entertainment for the whole family, this show included controversial guests: Stonoga, cast of reality show "Królowe Życia", spouting distasteful, sexually-charged jokes.
 The lottery's overseeing committee was never shown by the cameras.
 The lottery failed to achieve its desired goal of popularising PTW - some prize winners, who were called on the phone live as per the lottery's regulations, had no idea who and why called them, and did not recognize the names Pawłowski or PTW.
 After it was finished, the prize draw show quickly went private on YouTube, and other lottery-related materials started to disappear from the Internet.

+#### More high-profile exits

+Right after PTW#6, long-time PTW commentator Arkadiusz Paterek confirmed his departure in a [tweet][paterek-tweet].
+On May 25 2024, Paterek and Łukasz "Balik" Baliński (who also does commentary for PTW's events) appeared on the relaunched _WrestleOne_ Youtube channel.
+This channel is ran by wrestling influencer, and one-time freak fighter, Patryk "Patrykos" Domke.
+In a livestream originally focused on an upcoming WWE event in Saudi Arabia, both Paterek and Balik briefly mentioned their PTW tenures.
+Around the 13:50 timestamp, Balik confirms his departure from PTW as well.
+According to Paterek, this means that all original commentary team members have now left.
+Later he also stated that Pawłowski failed to even read his farewell message, and claims that Paterek has "stabbed him in the back".

+PTW wrestler [Dziedzic](@/w/dziedzic.md) appeared on the [first episode][dziedzic-ngz] of "No Gimmick Zone", a new YouTube show by Błażej "Blaze" Pniewski.
+Blaze, who was a vocal supporter of PTW up to this point, expressed his disappointment at the [Total Blast](@/e/ptw/2024-05-11-ptw-6.md) show, and slowly but surely turned against the project.
+Dziedzic openly appeared under his real name (Kacper Dziedzic), in a shoot-style interview.
+He discussed various backstage topics, from the creation of gimmicks, to issues in PTW and the wider Polish scene.
+He supported the vision of _Polish Wrestling Without Boundaries_, a phrase which Pawłowski coined but never truly committed to.
+This concept is about inter-promotional cooperation on the Polish scene.
+Dziedzic alleged that, even if Pawłowski disliked his remarks, he will stay loyal to PTW as that's where his heart is.
+He stated that he's going to attend PTW training on the upcoming Sunday, and face possible consequences.

+On Sunday evening, a rumor was posted on the PTW Facebook fan group - that Dziedzic, [Sinister](@/w/sinister.md) and [Marcelito](@/w/marcelito.md) have been released by PTW.
+The fans quickly linked these departures with Dziedzic's shoot interview for Blaze.
+On the next day, Monday June 3rd, Dziedzic confirmed his departure from PTW in a [heartfelt goodbye post][dziedzic-farewell-insta] on Instagram.
+After some teasing on his Instagram Stories, Sinister confirmed the speculations as well.
+On Wednesday, June 5th 2024, he shared a [farewell post][sinister-farewell-insta] of his own.
+Shortly after that, referee Seweryn also confirmed his departure on his Instagram story.

+#### Silence and confusion

+As this crisis was developing, PTW's social media channels stayed silent.

+PTW Champion [Puncher](@/w/puncher.md)'s Instagram account posted a cryptic message stating "Chapter closed".
+This led to fans speculating that he may be the next one to leave PTW, but this turned out not to be the case.
+On May 17th 2024, he tweeted a [long statement][puncher-statement], comprising of 3 screenshots where he described his road to championship, all the sacrifices he made, and accepted the blame for PTW 6 and the lottery flop.
+However, he also included passive-aggressive remarks about "disloyal" members of the locker room, and excessive fan criticism halting the growth of wrestling in Poland.
+Reactions to that statement were mixed, ranging from praise to mockery.
+This launched a wave of similar, shorter statements from other roster members, claiming they're going to stay with PTW through thick and thin, and would rather go down together with the organization rather than leave it because of its problems.

+PTW's fate was uncertain at that point, with multiple exits and nothing in the way of official announcements.
+This silence was briefly interrupted by a tragic event: [John "Bad Bones" Klinger](@/w/bad-bones.md), who was portraying a villain plotting to destroy PTW from within, died from a heart attack on May 20th, at the age of 40 and in the middle of his retirement tour.
+This prompted PTW to break kayfabe (Klinger was feuding with Pawłowski), and release an obituary thanking him for his contributions and remembering him as a great professional, and legend of the European scene.

+On May 29th, Ryucon, a manga themed fan meeting (which previously hosted PTW events in [2022](@/e/ptw/2022-07-31-ptw-x-ryucon.md) and [2023](@/e/ptw/2023-07-16-ptw-x-ryucon.md)), [announced][ptw-ryucon-3] that they're hosting a third PTW event.
+However, as of June 5th, not a single mention on the show was made on PTW's official social media channels.
+The only activity were wrestlers [Marco Hammers](@/w/marco-hammers.md) and Vincent Caravaggio feuding online, building a potential match for that show.

 #### Ludwiczek confronts PTW

 On May 23, Ludwiczek (co-host of [Gruby Temat](#new-youtube-show-gruby-temat)) took direct shots at PTW in an [instagram post][ludwiczek-vs-ptw-instagram] promoting his upcoming match in Polish freak-fight organization Clout MMA (which Pawłowski was also affiliated with, and appeared as host on their shows).